-This Housing Strategy has been developed in part to set the basis for a new way of working for housing support and services in Thurrock.
-This strategy and the new way of working follow the below eight principles:
+The Housing Resident Engagement Strategy 2022-2027 has been developed to support the Housing Strategy 2022-2027 that set the basis for a new way of working for housing support and services in Thurrock.
+These strategies and the new way of working follow the below eight principles:

-- We work in partnership with residents to understand the things that matter to them in the context of their lives and the neighbourhoods in which they live. - We work to provide people with services that are high quality, easy to access, and offer approprate support. - We will relentlessly focus on reducing health inequality.
+We work in partnership with residents to understand the things that matter to them in the context of their lives and the neighbourhoods in which they live.
+We work to provide people with services that are high quality, easy to access, and offer approprate support. •We will relentlessly focus on reducing health inequality.
 We will ensure that resources are distributed in a way that accounts for variation in need at neighbourhood level.

-The amount of resource we spend on bureaucracy is kept to a minumum ensuring maximum resources are available to provide people with the solutions they require.
+•The amount of resource we spend on bureaucracy is kept to a minumum ensuring maximum resources are available to provide people with the solutions they require.